 Unfortunately, there’s no simple answer.
 It all depends on your farm and your land, your operating capacity, and your local crop markets.
-We think of transition as a three-legged stool where you need to balance the economics, agronomics, and operational capacity to set your organic acres and farm up for long-term success.
+You can think of transition as a three-legged stool where you need to balance the economics, agronomics, and operational capacity to set your organic acres and farm up for long-term success.

-We can work with you to build a customized plan that takes your fields and soils into account, not to mention your profit goals.
+An Organic Consultant can work with you to build a customized plan that takes your fields and soils into account, not to mention your profit goals.

 Will I be able to make any money while transitioning?

 Yes, it’s possible but there’s a caveat.
 It takes 36-months to acquire organic certification, and during this time you must comply with all organic production practices.
 You can sell the crops you grow, but during the transition period they can’t be sold as organic or benefit from the premium price tag.
 As such, your return during transition will be heavily tied to conventional commodity prices.

 But there are still many ways to maximize your investment during the transition.
 The key is balancing the near-term economic upside with long-term agronomic benefits such as improved soil health.

 How many acres should I put into organic production?
 How many acres do I need to start with?

 AgriSecure believes each farm needs to determine the total number of organic acres needed to generate profits that will set your family farm up for long term success.